daodaokami/AndroidCameraVideoFocusLocked/README.txt

-the project is arming to develop a interesting game based on SLAM for android;
+the project is armed at developing SLAM for android;
+Applications include AR(games or same thing just like faceU), relocation, range system ...